 The Company's exposure to the risk of changes in market interest rates primarily relates to its bank borrowings.
 To finance its overseas power station business operation and expansion, the Company's operating subsidiaries located in Mexico obtained long-term bank borrowings from local bank, which carries variable interest rates.
 With an aim to reduce its interest rate exposure, the Company entered into one long-term interest rate swap contract in 2016 to fix the interest rate as a fixed rate payer.
 The interest rate swap is a derivative which needs to be fair valued at each reporting period end.
 The fair value gain or loss arising from the measurement is recognized in the consolidated statements of operations.
-The fair value change was a loss of RMB69,974,512 and a loss of RMB78,878,089 for the years ended December 31, 2019 and 2020, respectively.
+The fair value change was a loss of RMB79 million for the years ended December 31, 2020.
 The Company sold its solar power plants in Mexico in March 2020.

 The Company solar project subsidiary located in Argentina entered into interest rate swap contracts to swap floating interest payments related to certain borrowings for fixed interest payments to hedge the interest rate risk associated with certain forecasted payments and obligations.
-As the abovementioned interest rate derivatives were designated as cash flow hedges and the hedge is highly effective, all changes in the fair value of the derivative hedging instruments amounted to RMB12,294,252 were recorded in other comprehensive income and as a derivative liability included in the held-for-sale liabilities.
+As the interest rate derivatives were designated as cash flow hedges and the hedge is highly effective, all changes in the fair value of the derivative hedging instruments amounted to RMB12 million were recorded in other comprehensive income and as a derivative liability included in the held-for-sale liabilities as of December 31, 2021.
+The Company sold its solar power plants in Argentina in June 2022.